 NOMAD assists policy-makers, organisations and citizens to compose and validate new policy through analyzing information available in the cloud.

-In today’s public internet, where collaboration and crowdsourcing are becoming realities, NOMAD uses novel methods to analyse internet data, giving insight to information at multiple stages of the decision making cycle, thus supporting the definition of the political agenda, the creation, the implementation and the monitoring of policy proposals.
-Thus, modern decision makers could test, detect and understand how citizens perceive their political agendas, and also stimulate the emergence of discussions and contributions on the informal web (e.g. forums, social networks, blogs, newsgroups and wikis), so as to gather useful feedback for immediate action.
+At an age where collaboration and crowdsourcing are realities, NOMAD uses novel methods to provide insightful information at multiple stages of the decision-making cycle.
+Decision-makers can therefore detect and understand how citizens perceive their political agendas, and also stimulate the emergence of discussions and contributions on the informal web so as to gather useful feedback for immediate action.

-As such, with the use of NOMAD EAACI is aiming to redefine the crucial role of the allergy expert in information provision, as well as to make the experts in the allergy field part of the health services evolution, by creating solid communication lines with public opinion makers, policy makers, and, on top of all, patients.
-Specifically, allergic diseases impacts, causes, symptoms, prevention and immunotherapy declaration are the core themes that have been deployed as domain and policy models with NOMAD Authoring Tool, providing the input to the platform and setting the bases for the initiation of the crawling and analysis held in the backend.
-While via NOMAD Visualisation Tool, the crawled and analysed results are being presented, through which EAACI can monitor the public rhetoric for allergy on the Web, beyond scientific media, produce intelligence on the domains of said rhetoric and co-ordinate its responding mechanism for rebuffing false arguments regarding allergy and immunotherapy.
+Through the use of NOMAD, EAACI aimed to redefine the crucial role of the allergy expert in information provision, as well as to make experts in the allergy field part of the health services evolution, by creating solid communication lines with public opinion-makers, policy-makers, and, on top of all, patients.
+Allergic diseases impacts, causes, symptoms, prevention and the immunotherapy declaration are the core themes that were deployed as domain and policy models with the NOMAD Authoring Tool, providing the input to the platform and setting the bases for the initiation of the crawling and analysis held in the backend.
+Via the NOMAD Visualisation Tool, the crawled and analysed results were presented, through which EAACI was able to monitor the public rhetoric for allergy on the Web.